HenSetiawan/hensetiawan/README.md

 ### About me:

-- 🌱 I’m currently learning Networking, AWS and Node.js
+- 🌱 I’m currently learning AWS, Node.js, Networking
-- 👯 I’m looking to collaborate on any kind of web dev
+- 👯 I’m looking to collaborate on any kind of software engginering
-- 🤔 I’m looking for help with on any kind of web dev
+- 🤔 I’m looking for help with on any kind of IT Infrasructure
-- 💬 Ask me about anime,books and kdrama
+- 💬 Let's talk about life, adulting and AI

 ### Things i code with: